-Participation in The Open Group Forums and Work Groups is governed by the Open Group Standards Process, and the respective charter (if any), of the relevant Forum or Work Group, including any principles contained in such charter.
-In the case of participation in Open Group email lists, teleconference, or face-to-face meetings, the following code of conduct (“Code of Conduct”) shall also apply.
+Participation in The Open Group Forums and Work Groups is governed by The Open Group Standards Process, and the respective charter (if any), of the relevant Forum or Work Group, including any principles contained in such charter.
+In the case of participation in The Open Group email lists, teleconference, virtual, or face-to-face meetings, the following code of conduct (“Code of Conduct”) shall also apply.
 If YOU participate in the Forums or Work Groups in any way, your participation will be deemed to be your acceptance of the Standards Process, charter and the Code of Conduct, together referred to as “the Rules of The Open Group”.
 In the event that you do not accept the Rules of The Open Group, please DO NOT PARTICIPATE further in any Forum or Work Group, and notify the relevant Forum or Work Group Chair of such non-acceptance.

 When using these mailing lists, or participating in chaired teleconference meetings, or chaired face-to-face meetings, please follow these rules: